gkgkgkgk/GoNN/README.md

 ## Results of the Iris Dataset
-Three trials are documented below.
+Three trials are documented below with their respective neural networks.

 ### Trial #1
 The network had 4 hidden nodes and was trained with a learning rate of 0.1 for 100 epochs.